lu22do/docpad-technical-doc-boilerplate/src/render/pages/guides/configsettings.html.md

 This documentation covers:

-* Unique features of OpenTV5, and
+* Unique features of XXXX, and
 * Deviations from standard HTML/JavaScript norms.

 For general, non-specific information about HTML/JavaScript usage, refer to one of many web resources, such as [*http://www.w3schools.com/*](http://www.w3schools.com/), for tutorials and specifications.

-The *OpenTV 5 HTML Advanced Developer’s Guide* is also included in this documentation set: refer to it for detailed advice about how to build efficient applications using OpenTV WebKit, particularly techniques to maximize performance on a hardware-limited embedded device such as a set-top box.
+The *XXXX 5 HTML Advanced Developer’s Guide* is also included in this documentation set: refer to it for detailed advice about how to build efficient applications using XXXX WebKit, particularly techniques to maximize performance on a hardware-limited embedded device such as a set-top box.

-OpenTV WebKit
+XXXX WebKit
 -----

-The main application development environment supported by OpenTV 5 is OpenTV WebKit, a native WebKit­based browser and runtime environment.
+The main application development environment supported by XXXX 5 is XXXX WebKit, a native WebKit­based browser and runtime environment.
-OpenTV 5.1.4 has been updated to use OpenTV WebKit version 1.1.
+XXXX 5.1.4 has been updated to use XXXX WebKit version 1.1.

 The Ekioh browser previously provided for SVG-based development is now deprecated, and described in [<span class="zlink">Appendix: Ekioh